 The Role of Your Attorney

 Your injury attorney evaluates your case and determines whether or not you have a chance to at least obtain a settlement from the other party.
 You will be given honest and straightforward advice.
 For instance, you may have been in a motorcycle accident where you were partially at fault.
-Your motorcycle accident lawyer in Las Vegas will advise you on the probability that you will obtain the compensation that you need.
+Your motorcycle accident lawyer in Houston will advise you on the probability that you will obtain the compensation that you need.
 Even if you don’t receive the full amount, recovering a settlement can reduce the financial impact of the accident.

 If you have a very strong case where there is no doubt that the other party was negligent and a meaningful settlement can’t be reached, then your attorney will advise you on the pros and cons of taking your case to trial so that you can make an educated decision.
 From there, you can decide whether to take the last settlement offered or move forward with the trial.